camaraproject/Commonalities/documentation/API-design-guidelines.md

 Notes:

-(*) As the subscription could be created synchronously or asynchronously both status codes 201 and 202 must be described in the OpenAPI specification.
+(*) As the subscription could be created synchronously or asynchronously, both status codes 201 and 202 must be described in the OpenAPI specification.

 (**) If the `GET /subscriptions/{subscriptionId}` is not able to retrieve a recently created subscription in asynchronous mode, a 404 code is sent back.

-(***) As the subscription deletion could be handled synchronously or asynchronously both status codes 202 and 204 must be described in the OpenAPI specification.
+(***) As the subscription deletion could be handled synchronously or asynchronously, both status codes 202 and 204 must be described in the OpenAPI specification.

 Note on the operation path:
 The recommended pattern is to use `/subscriptions` path for the subscription operation.
 But an API design team, for a specific case, can append `/subscriptions` path with a prefix (e.g. `/roaming/subscriptions` and `/connectivity/subscriptions`).
-The rationale for using this alternate pattern should be explicitly provided (e.g. the notification source for each of the supported events may be completely different, in which case separating the implementations is beneficial).
+The rationale for using this alternate pattern should be explicitly provided (e.g., the notification source for each of the supported events may be completely different, in which case, separating the implementations is beneficial).

 The following table provides `/subscriptions` attributes